-Ask for written discharge instructions (that you can read and understand) and a summary of your current health tatus.
-Bring this information and your completed My drug list" to your follow-up appointments.
-Jse "My appointments" on page 5 to write down appointments and tests. he caregiver ou have about the items on this checklist or on an you give the patient the help he or she needs?
-1 What tasks do you need help with?
-Do you need any education or training?
-Talk to the staff about getting the help you need before discharge.
-Write down a name and phone number of a person you can call if you have questions. the caregiver Write down and discuss with staff any questions you have about the items on this checklist or on the discharge instructions.
-Can you give the patient the help he or she needs?
-I What tasks do you need help with?
-Do you need any education or training?
-I Talk to the staff about getting the help you need before discharge.
-Write down a name and phone number of a person in a hospital, the staff should give you a notice called "Important Message from Medicare", which contains
+Ask for written discharge instructions (that you can read and understand) and a summary of your current health status.
+Bring this information and your completed "My drug list" to your follow-up appointments.
+Use "My appointments" on page 5 to write down upcoming appointments and tests.
+For the caregiver Write down and discuss with staff any questions you have about the items on this checklist or on the discharge instructions.
+Can you give the patient the help he or she needs? ☐ What tasks do you need help with? ☐ Do you need any education or training? ☐ Talk to the staff about getting the help you need before discharge. ☐ Write down a name and phone number of a person Get prescriptions and any special diet instructions early, so you won't have to make extra trips after discharge u ne Information for people with Medicare ed help choosing a home health agency or nursing home: Talk to the staff.
+Visit Medicare.gov to compare the quality of home health agenciatilities, inspirent rehabilitation facilities, and hospitals in your